 "They Don't Have Time to Make It Again!"

-Insurance Company Assets: The safety of an Annuity is based on the financial strength and claims-paying ability of the company, which issues the annuity.
+Insurance Company Assets: The safety of an Annuity is based on the company's financial strength and claims-paying ability, which issues the annuity.
 Annuities are regulated by each state Department of Insurance (DOI).
 The DOI regulates audits, sets reserves of the insurance companies.
 This assures the annuity purchaser of the solvency of the insurance company.